RomanistHere/melme/src/routes/articles/dubai-free-tips.md

 ---

+For most of popular attractions you can save a bit money with third-party services like [headout](https://www.headout.com/things-to-do-city-dubai/) or [klook](https://www.klook.com/en-US/experiences/city/78-dubai/).
+For eating, there are also apps to save some money.
+One example would be [repeat](https://repeat.app/).

+---

 There are places, you can visit for free every or almost every day.
 Here's a [separate article](dubai-free-places) with information about them.

 ---